 In May 2008, the FASB issued SFAS 162, "The Hierarchy of Generally Accepted Accounting Principles."
 SFAS 162 identifies the sources of accounting principles and the framework for selecting the accounting principles to be used.
 Any effect of applying the provisions of this statement will be reported as a change in accounting principle in accordance with SFAS No. 154, "Accounting Changes and Error Corrections."
 SFAS 162 is effective sixty days following the SEC's approval of the Public Company Accounting Oversight Board amendments to AU Section 411, "The Meaning of Present Fairly in Conformity With Generally Accepted Accounting Principles."
-The Company is currently evaluating the impact the adoption of this statement could have on its consolidated financial statements.
+The Company does not expect the adoption of this statement to have a material effect on its consolidated financial statements